lanemacdougall/secure-txt-file-content-retrieval/README.md

 ## Overview

 Note: This is an adaptation of a homework project assigned in Texas Tech University's Secure Software Engineering course (CS 5332).
-*See "Description of Original Project" for more details*
+See "Description of Original Project" for more details.

 Secure Text File Content Retrieval is a multi-threaded Java program implementing secure, synchronous communication between a Sender object and a Receiver object through a message buffer and response connector (MBRC) object, allowing for the secure retrieval of text file contents.